-In making its decision, the Commission has considered the project power benefits with the applicant's proposed measures; with the Commission's proposed modifications and additions to that proposal (inclusive of the adopted terms of the Fish Passage Agreement); and with the Commission's modifications and additions along with the requirements of Maine DEP's water quality certification (inclusive of both the Fish Passage Agreement and the Instream Flow Agreement terms).
+In making its decision, the Commission has considered the project power benefits with the applicant's proposed measures; with the Commission's proposed modifications and additions to the applicant's proposal (inclusive of the adopted terms of the Fish Passage Agreement); and with the Commission's modifications and additions along with the requirements of Maine DEP's water quality certification (inclusive of both the Fish Passage Agreement and the Instream Flow Agreement terms).

-If licensed in accordance with the conditions recommended in the Final EIS (inclusive of Central Maine's proposal based on the Fish Passage Agreement), the project would produce an average of 94.42 GWh of energy annually, at an annual cost of about \$2,906,210 (30.78 mills/kWh).
-The annual value of the project's power would be \$3,492,260 (37 mills/kWh) based on the current cost of alternative power.
-36 To determine whether the proposed project is currently economically beneficial, we subtract the project's cost from the value of the project's power.
-Thus, we find the project, with the recommendations stated in the Final EIS, would be economically beneficial, costing about \$586,050 annually (6.2 mills/kWh) less than the current cost of alternative power.
+If licensed in accordance with the conditions (inclusive of Central Maine's proposal based on the Fish Passage Agreement) recommended in the Final EIS, the project would produce an average of 39.625 GWh of energy, at an annual cost about \$2,025,020 (51.1 mills/kWh).
+The annual value of the project's power would be \$1,462,910 (36.9 mills/kWh) based on the current cost of alternative power.
+34/ To determine whether the proposed project is currently economically beneficial, we subtract the project's cost from the value of the project's power.
+Thus, based on current costs, the project, with the recommendations stated in the Final EIS, would cost about \$562,110 annually (14.2 mills/kWh) more than the current cost of alternative power.